slaarti/ansible-primaryuser/README.md

 A comma-separated list of additional non-user-specific groups to add the user to.
 By default, gives `sudo` privileges.
 If you want that and additional groups besides, make sure to include `sudo` in the list.

+    sshkey: {}

+An optional dictionary with `private` and `public` elements corresponding to the two halves of an SSH key pair for the user.

     authkeys: []